Bamskki/Cypher-Box/README.md

-# Cypher Box - A Fun Way to Play Bitcoin
+# Cypher Box - Onboard Your Friends to Bitcoin

 ## License
 This software is available for personal, internal, and non-commercial use.
 Redistribution, selling, or offering the software as a service is prohibited without prior written consent.
 See the [LICENSE](./LICENSE) file for details.